You are here:

 - Evaluating the curriculum

-- Behaviour records show how the school has responded to incidents of bullying (or lack thereof)
+- Behaviour records that show how the school has responded to incidents of bullying (or lack thereof)

 - How pupils interact with each other in and out of the classroom

-We have a list of questions inspectors may ask staff, governors and pupils about British values:
+Questions inspectors may ask staff, governors and pupils about British values

-To achieve an outstanding grade you must meet all the criteria for a 'good' school securely and consistently.
+To achieve an 'outstanding' grade you must meet all the criteria for a 'good' grade securely and consistently.